-The majority of this energy (82%) is supplied by fossil fuels.
-Crude oil accounts for the largest share of this (38%), followed quickly by coal (22%) and natural gas (22%).
-The remaining energy comes mostly from nuclear (8%) and renewable sources like hydroelectric, solar, and wind (7%).
-Contrary to common belief, most of this energy is produced domestically.
-The only energy source that we are forced to import is crude oil, of which we can currently supply only about 45% of our need.
+The majority of the United States' energy (81%) is supplied by fossil fuels.
+Crude oil accounts for the largest share of this (37%), followed by natural gas (31%) and coal (13%).
+The remaining energy comes mostly from: nuclear energy (8%); renewable energy sources such as hydropower, wind, and solar (6%); and biomass energy (5%).

-Of the energy used in the U.S., about 38% of it is used for industrial processes (mining, milling, etc.), 36% of it is used to power homes and offices, and 28% of it is used for transportation.
+Of the energy used in the U.S., about 37% of it is used for transportation, 35% for industrial processes (mining, milling, etc.), and 28% of it is used to power homes and offices.

 While most of us cannot directly affect the amount of energy used for industrial processes, we can do something about our residential and transportation energy use.
 The figures above mean that about 101 million Btu's are used each year just to run our households (this does not include the energy that was lost in producing and transporting this energy, which accounts for an additional 71 million Btu's).
 The majority of this energy use is to heat and cool our homes (55%).
 In this week's lab, we are going to begin to study ways to reduce our home energy usage, primarily through reducing our demand for heating and cooling.